microsoft/data-factory-testing-framework/README.md

 ## Getting started

+1. Install the dotnet runtime from [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
+   Using only the runtime and not the SDK should be sufficient.
+   This is required to run some expression functions on dotnet just like in Data Factory.
-1. Set up an empty Python project with your favorite testing library
+2. Set up an empty Python project with your favorite testing library

    More information:
    [docs_Setup](/docs/environment_setup/unit_test_setup.md)

-2. Install the package using your preferred package manager:
+3. Install the package using your preferred package manager:

     Pip: `pip install data-factory-testing-framework`

-3. Create a Folder in your project and copy the JSON Files with the pipeline definitions locally.
+4. Create a Folder in your project and copy the JSON Files with the pipeline definitions locally.

    More information:
    [docs Json](/docs/environment_setup/json_pipeline_files.md)

-4. Start writing tests
+5. Start writing tests

 ## Features - Examples